bhisaac/5eFP/5eFP-SRD.md

 ### Cantrips

-You know two bard cantrips of your choice.
+You know two cantrips of your choice from the bard spell list.

 ### Spell Slots

 You begin the game with two 1st level spell slots.
 To cast one of your spells, you must expend a slot of the spell’s level or higher.
 You regain all expended spell slots at the end of the game session.

-For example, if you know the 1st-level spell _cure wounds_ and have a 1st-level and a 2nd-level spell slot available, you can cast _cure wounds_ using either slot.
+For example, if you know the 1st-level spell _cure wounds_ and have 2 mana, you can spend 1 mana to cast _cure wounds_ as a 1st-level spell or 2 mana to cast it as a 2nd-level spell.

 ### Spells Known